Mar 13, 2023

 Familiarize yourself with the following illustration explaining the image signal path...

-Promoters like to distract photographers by claiming the A/D converter is part of the pixel.
-While correct in some unique cases, the basic flow diagram in the above illustration stays the same.
-One can say much about the technical aspects of the digital camera.
-The question should always be, will new claims or information improve your photography, or is it useless information?
+Promoters distract photographers by claiming the A/D converter is part of the pixel's architecture.
+While correct in some cases, we know the basic flow diagram in the above illustration stays the same.
+One can say much about the technical details of digital cameras.
+The question should always be, will any new claims or information improve my photography, or is it more useless information?

-3. How to manage the performance of your Image Sensor
+3. How to manage the performance of the Image Sensor

-This illustration summarises how we manage the image sensor plus any visible noise.
-A more detailed description of managing your sensor's performance is available here, in section 5.
+This illustration shows how we manage the image sensor and the sensor's noise floor.
+A more detailed description of managing your sensor's performance is available here.
+(See section 5)

 Assume you have a choice between ISO1250 and ISO1600.
 Most photographers would select ISO1600 without considering the image signal.
 That means the sensor received less light at ISO1600.
 That will reduce the sensor's saturation level and SNR.
 The resulting images will have less tonal data with more visible image noise.
 Your digital photography and exposure skills will grow in leaps and bounds as you grasp this simple concept and make it a part of your digital photography.